sharetribe/flex-docs/src/docs/cookbook/cookbook-transaction-process/change-transaction-process-in-ftw/index.md

 ---
-title: How to change transaction process setup in FTW
+title: Change transaction process setup in FTW
-slug: how-to-change-transaction-process-in-ftw
+slug: change-transaction-process-in-ftw
 updated: 2019-10-24
-category: guides
+category: cookbook-transaction-process
 ingress:
   This guide describes how to customize Flex Template for Web (FTW) to use another transaction process.